The judgments

 “The determination of filiation by nature does not affect the adoption.”

 The ruling maintains that Article 180.4 does not prohibit the coexistence of filiations, but rather establishes that adoption is not automatically affected by the determination of filiation by nature.
-On the basis of this interpretation, it affirms that biological filiation may be recognized with civil effects without the need to annul the previously registered adoptive filiation.

 The reasoning includes the consideration that the legal system already grants relevance to biological ties in various areas — such as the prohibition of marriage between siblings and the legal consequences arising from consanguinity — which demonstrates that biological bonds do not disappear simply because an adoption has been constituted.